 In the past, grants have been targeted at Structural Adjustment, Business Innovation, Commercialisation and New Product Development.

-In most cases, the larger competitive business grants are federally based, while each state For example, South Australia usually has smaller grants available.
+In most cases, the larger competitive business grants are federally based, while each state usually has smaller grants available.
 State grants are typically targeted at early stage businesses and often focus on business sectors that are important to that state.
-For example South Australia and Victoria have an Innovation Voucher program (up to $50,000) for manufacturing innovation to combat the potential effects of the upcoming closure of key car manufacturing companies.
+The Federal Government’s Business Evaluation Program and the Business Growth Grant of $20,000 are available in all states (subject to eligibility).

 Competitive Business Grants